top of page

 BIO

-Emily Richter is a lyric soprano based out of Pittsburgh, PA.
+Emily Richter is a lyric soprano based out of Chicago, IL.
 Having benefited from growing up all over the world from Zimbabwe to Armenia and living in musical centers such as London and Tokyo, Emily truly has a global perspective on what it means to be an artist.

 Emily aims to bring not just elegant lyrical singing to the stage but also hopes to use her unique perspective to connect to her audience.
 When not singing, Emily can be found knitting, reading, doing yoga, and exploring the streets of whatever city she finds herself in!